Origins of complexity in the rheology of Soft Earth suspensions: Discussions

 The brittle-ductile transition in our suspensions appears to be due to a handoff from frictional to cohesive control, when clay aggregates percolate the sample.
-This transition is manifest as a continuous increase in plasticity, and decrease in granular effects such as a normal force, as the relative clay concentration for dense suspensions is increased (Fig. 4).
-There are currently no modeling studies to directly compare to our results.
-Some of our observations could be anticipated from simulations of idealized amorphous solids, however, which helps to understand the origins of this transition.
+This transition is manifest as a continuous increase in plasticity, and decrease in granular effects such as a axial force, as the relative clay concentration for dense suspensions is increased (Figs. 4-6).
+The exponent $n=1/2$ emerges as a robust scaling for the plastic yielding regime in our suspensions, and is consistent with a variety of non-frictional yield-stress fluids such as emulsions and colloidal suspensions that were examined by Caggioni et al. \cite{caggioni2020variations}.
+Transitions into and out of the rate-dependent regime, however, vary as a function of $\xi$.
+This variation is not captured by a fixed $n=1/2$ model, which is why allowing $n$ to vary provides a better fit to the data.
+Although there are no modeling studies to directly compare to our observations, some of our findings could be anticipated from simulations of idealized amorphous solids, which helps to understand the origins of this transition.
 Granular simulations found that frictional particles exhibit brittle yielding, while the same particles without friction showed ductile failure \cite{karimi2019plastic}.
 A different simulation study of an idealized glass found that increasing the lengthscale of inter-particle interactions was sufficient to drive a transition from brittle to ductile failure \cite{dauchot2011athermal}.
 Our brittle and ductile suspensions exhibit similar behavior to highly and poorly annealed glasses, respectively \cite{ozawa2018random}.
 These results suggest that adding clay may lubricate contacts among sand grains \cite{ancey2007plasticity}, increase the lengthscale of cooperative particle motion \cite{bonn2017yield}, and/or maintain ``soft spots'' that do no anneal under shear \cite{ozawa2018random}.
 Although these mechanisms are different, they all act to delocalize failure and prevent formation of a slip plane -- which is the origin of brittle failure.
 Probing the brittle-ductile transition in an optically-transparent cohesive-frictional mixture, such as clear particles suspended in a gel \cite{kammer2022homogenization}, would allow visualization of the microscopic dynamics underlying failure; we leave this for future work.

 We conclude with considering the consequences of our findings for yielding behavior in the Soft Earth.
 Sudden liquefaction of soil, due to seismic shaking or rainfall, is typically limited to water-saturated sand-rich materials that exhibit brittle failure due to pore-pressure induced dilation \cite{iverson2014depth, huang2017hazard}.
 Cohesive soils tend to form slow ``earthflows'' that creep ductily \cite{evans2001landslides}.
 Shale, a type of sedimentary rock, has been shown to undergo a transition from brittle to ductile failure when the fraction of cohesive materials (clay + organics) exceeds 0.35 \cite{wang2019effect}, consistent with our data and a percolation-like transition.
 Finally, deep in the Earth's lithosphere the rock becomes soft, and the accompanying brittle-to-ductile transition exerts a strong control on the source, rupture dynamics and magnitude of earthquakes \cite{kato2021generation}.
 While these geophysical problems involve disparate materials, scales and stresses, the discovered connections -- from idealized amorphous solids to our model Soft Earth suspensions to natural debris-flow materials -- embolden us to seek commonality in failure across more Earth materials.